Cross-Entropy Optimization of Physically Grounded Task and Motion Plans: Results

 \subsection{Real World Experiments}

 We report results for 1) the pick and place (ramp setup), and 2) move and push problem on a real-world system.
-We use the same controllers as the ones in the simulator and the same tuning.
-The input to our simulator are the geometries of the objects in the environment and their locations.
-Some key moments of the realized plan in execution can be seen in \Cref{fig:real_experiments}.

-For the pick and place problem, the realized plan and its execution are consistent with the lowest cost solution found in the simulation experiment (\Cref{fig:sim_solutions}).
-We observe a discrepancy in total plan execution time: the realized plan in the real system takes 35 s to execute, while the simulated one takes 21 s.
-This is caused by less capable actuators on the mobile base and additional friction with the ground.
-The lower accuracy of the actuators compared to simulation contributed to this, as reaching the success threshold of each action required more time.
-The same observation is made of the move and push problem, but with only a 3 s difference.
+To bridge the sim-to-real gap, we rely on three design choices.
+First, identical closed-loop controllers in simulation and reality compensate for minor dynamic mismatches.
+Second, object-centric reference frames to ensure actions remain valid relative to the object even if global localization varies.
+Third, we utilize Domain Randomization (DR) to robustify plans against bounded uncertainty in friction or mass \cite{pezzato2025samplingbasedmodelpredictivecontrol}, though deterministic optimization proved sufficient given accurate motion-capture estimation.
+Simulator inputs include geometries of the objects in the environment and their locations. \Cref{fig:real_experiments} shows key execution moments.

-The computed solution showcases that complex contacts and dynamics such as the sliding a cube can be considered at the plan realization stage in a real system, without the need of injecting expert knowledge at the symbolic planning stage.
-Additionally, the consideration of the controllers on the realizations allowed for effectively transferring the solution to the real system with a small sim2real gap.
+The real-world execution consistently matched the optimal simulation strategy (\Cref{fig:sim_solutions}).
+While the pick-and-place task took longer (35 s vs. 21 s) due to ground friction and less capable actuators than in simulation, the move-and-push task showed only a 3 s difference.
+The solution showcases that complex contacts and dynamics such as sliding a cube can be considered at the plan realization stage in a real system, without injecting expert knowledge at the symbolic stage.